GayathriChilukala/cybersecurityTraining/README.md

 Defines the physical properties and hydrodynamic data for the WEC components.
 ### PTO and Constraint Parameters
 Sets up the Power Take-Off (PTO) components and constraints, which control the energy conversion process.

+# Hardware Trojan Detection
+## Overview
+This project focuses on detecting hardware Trojans using machine learning techniques.
+Hardware Trojans are malicious alterations to a circuit that can cause incorrect behavior or leak sensitive information.
+Detecting such Trojans is crucial for ensuring the security and reliability of hardware systems.

+## Project Structure
+The project is organized into the following directories and files:

+├── DFG3
+│   ├── metadata.tsv
+│   └── vectors.tsv
+├── AST3
+    ├── metadata.tsv
+    └── vectors.tsv

+## Data
+The data consists of two main parts:

+### DFG3 Dataset:

+DFG3/metadata.tsv: Metadata file for DFG3 dataset.
+DFG3/vectors.tsv: Vector file for DFG3 dataset.
+AST3 Dataset:

+AST3/metadata.tsv: Metadata file for AST3 dataset.
+AST3/vectors.tsv: Vector file for AST3 dataset.

+## Results
+### AST Dataset
+We performed cross-validation using StratifiedKFold with 4 splits.
+Here are the accuracy scores for each fold and the overall accuracy:

+Fold 0: 0.6666666666666666
+Fold 1: 0.8333333333333334
+Fold 2: 0.5
+Fold 3: 0.8
+Overall Accuracy: 0.7

+### DFG Dataset
+Similarly, we performed cross-validation using StratifiedKFold with 4 splits for the DFG dataset.
+Here are the accuracy scores for each fold and the overall accuracy:

+Fold 0: 0.8333333333333334
+Fold 1: 0.8333333333333334
+Fold 2: 0.8333333333333334
+Fold 3: 1.0
+Overall Accuracy: 0.875